 FIRST THINGS FIRST

 In order to get started, you need to be able to name and label the issues that are bothering you and put a name to all your thoughts.
-I like to use a mind map to get a firm grasp on where to start.
+You could write in a journal and that would work great.
+But to get a really firm grasp on the entire picture, I like to use a mind map.
+For this, it’s best to use a giant pad of paper like this one or this one.

 My first step was to sit down one night after everyone was in bed and the house was nice and quiet.
 I took a huge piece of paper and wrote down everything that was bothering me.
 Anything and everything.
 No matter how small or trivial it seemed, I got it all down.
 Take 30 minutes and write down ALL the things.